How to Capture Featured Snippets and PAA Boxes with On-Page SEO

 Structure your H2 and H3 tags as direct questions that mirror how users search.
 Instead of “Content Organization Best Practices,” write “How Do I Organize Content for Featured Snippets?”
 This alignment signals to search engines that an answer follows immediately.

 Break answers into discrete chunks.
 Lead with the core response, then expand with supporting details in subsequent paragraphs.
 Each H3 should address one sub-question, creating a scannability ladder that helps both readers and crawlers parse your structure.
+Honestly, for most teams this is the discipline that separates pages that earn snippets from pages that just rank.

 Avoid burying answers mid-paragraph or forcing users to read preamble.
 The header asks, the next sentence answers, and everything below supports or clarifies.
 This disciplined structure increases snippet eligibility while improving time-on-page for human visitors who can locate information at a glance.